Alive Palliative Care

 How can I access Alive Palliative Care services?

-Alive’s Palliative Care services are currently available exclusively through our partners: Tennessee Oncology and TriStar Health.
-Patients receiving care from these partners of Alive can request a consultation through their current care team.
-Doctors in these systems can make direct referrals to Alive.
+Alive’s Palliative Care services are currently available exclusively through our partnership with TriStar Health.
+Patients receiving care from our partner can request a consultation through their current care team.
+Doctors in this system can make direct referrals to Alive.

 How do palliative care visits work?